RobMac2003/SimpleScreener/README.md

 # SimpleScreener
-Simple screener is a simple stock screener that pulls data from the alphavantage api and saves it locally Please put your own alpahavantage api key otherwise code will use defualt api key that only allows for a limited amount of requests.
+Simple screener is a simple stock screener that pulls data from the alphavantage api and saves it locally.
+Please use your own api key otherwise code will use defualt api key that only allows for a limited amount of requests.

 ![image](https://github.com/RobMac2003/SimpleScreener/assets/106797098/9b8ce055-03a1-42a9-a1af-499bfdcdc53e)